Thursday 4th February 2021

 Accounts to follow

-Instagram and other social media can be a great place to learn more about the history of the community.
-Check out these accounts to follow this LBGT+ History Month:
+Instagram and other social media can be a great place to learn more about the history of the LGBTQ+ community.
+Here’s a selection.
+There might be accounts based on the history of your local area, too, which can be a great way to learn more about the history of LGBTQ+ rights around you.

 - @lgbt_history documents the real people behind LGBTQ+ history and champions their often unheard stories.

 - @lesbianherstoryarchives is an Instagram version of the real-life collection of items, letters and literature held in New York, in memory of the voices the community has lost.

 - @queerbible was set up by London-based model and presenter Jack Guinness and acts as a database of people who have changed the LGBTQ+ community through activism, art and performance.